North Central West Virginia Airport breaks ground on a new terminal

 “It’s an amazing day for us at CKB”, described Airport Deputy Director Shawn Long.
 “This has been a long time in the making and for us to finally get here is very gratifying.”

-The airport plans to have Contractor Wolfe Excavating begin working to tear down a mountain to make 100 plus acres of flat land.
-Long explained that the process will take a little over a year to complete before they are able to work on the building of the terminal.
+The airport plans to have contractor Wolfe Excavating begin working to tear down a mountain to make 100 plus acres of flat land.
+Long explained that the process will take a little more than a year to complete before they are able to work on the building of the terminal.

 “Not only will it bring more business opportunities and more jobs, but It will also bring more people to come here to visit,” explained Gov. Justice.
 “To enjoy all the greatness of our tourism all across our state.”

-CKB hopes to have the Earth Excavation completed by August of 2022 and to have the new terminal open and ready by 2023.
+Airport officials hope to have the excavation completed by August of 2022 and to have the new terminal open and ready by 2023.